pablodiste/data-store/README.md

 ## Roadmap

-- Review namings.
 - Add testing coverage.
-- Analyze making it available for KMM.
 - Integration with ktor (fetcher).
 - Investigate automatic retries on error.
+- Helpers for pagination.
+- In-memory source of truth.
+- Analyze making it available for KMM.
 - Improve CRUD solution, current one is naive, implement one with a working thread and a queue of updates.
 - Add an optional memory cache.